wazuh/wazuh-documentation/source/ms-graph/monitoring-ms-graph-activity.rst

 Wazuh configuration
 ^^^^^^^^^^^^^^^^^^^

-Next, we will see the options we have to configure for the Wazuh integration.
+Next, we will see the options we have to configure to allow the integration to successfully pull logs from the Microsoft Graph API.

 Proceed to configure the ``ms-graph`` module in the Wazuh manager or in the Wazuh agent.
 Through the following configuration, Wazuh is ready to search for logs created by Microsoft Graph resources and relationships.
 In this case, we will search for `alerts_v2` and `incidents` type events within the `security` resource at an interval of ``5m``.
-Those logs will be only those that were created after the module was started:
+The logs will only be those that were created after the module was started:

 .. code-block:: xml